adityarajs00/IS7024/README.md

 **When** I search for "Clifton"

-**Then** I should receive at least one result with these attributes:
+**Then** I should receive the number of incidents reported and calls for service with atleast one of these attributes:

+Incident No: 239033906

+Date Reported: 11/17/2023

+Offense: Theft

-neighborhood: Clifton
+CPD Neighbourhood: Clifton

-Safety Index: Safe

-Response Time Index: High

-Safe Time to Visit: 10 AM to 5 PM
+Victim Age: 41-50

+Victim Gender: Female